cocotb/cocotb/docs/source/extensions.rst

 This guide explains how to write cocotb extensions, with a focus on the conventions that should be followed.

-Cocotb gives its users a framework to build Python testbenches for hardware designs.
+cocotb gives its users a framework to build Python testbenches for hardware designs.
 But sometimes the functionality provided by cocotb is too low-level.
 One common example are bus drivers and monitors: instead of creating a bus adapter from scratch for each new project, wouldn't it be nice to share this component, and build on top it?